yu-lab-vt/ITEC/Mastodon Usage.md

 ## Mastodon usage

+   Please refer to [Mastodon documentation](https://mastodon.readthedocs.io/en/latest/index.html) for more detailed instructions.

 #### 1. Start Fiji/ImageJ and get Mastodon.
-   Start the updater.
+   Start the `Help`-`update`.

    <img width="381" height="269" alt="图片" src="https://github.com/user-attachments/assets/b9b1095b-ac42-4bcc-bff2-0786a834e41c" />

-   Click on the Manage update sites button, and search for Mastodon in the site management dialog.
+   Click on the `Manage update sites`, and search for Mastodon in the site management dialog.
 Select all the three sites by Mastodon.
-Then click Apply and Close and Apply Changes in turn.
+Then click `Apply and Close` and `Apply Changes` in turn.
 Restart ImageJ as guided.

    <img width="389" height="300" alt="图片" src="https://github.com/user-attachments/assets/2f1badf4-f8ff-4447-87ed-7e518e0475fe" />